onepanelio/core-docs/docs/getting-started/quickstart.md

 :::important
 The steps in the Quick start allow you to quickly setup a Onepanel cluster for testing.
 To setup a production cluster with TLS and auto scaling enabled see [instructions for your cloud provider](/docs/deployment/overview#installing-on-public-cloud).

-You can also [add components](/docs/deployment/upgrade/overview) to make this cluster production ready.
+You can also [add components](/docs/deployment/upgrade/overview) at later time to make this cluster production ready.
 :::

 Before getting started, take a look at [concepts](/docs/getting-started/concepts/namespaces) to understand the different components in Onepanel.